docopt/docopt.c/README.md

 Note, *at this point the code generator handles only options* (positional arguments, commands and pattern matching will follow).

 ### Step 1.
-Create file in docopt lanugage, describing your CLI
+Create file in docopt language, describing your CLI

 `example.docopt`